Fomono/prototype/README.md

 ## User Stories

 The following **required** functionality is completed:
+* [X] User can see list of events, restaurants and movies.
+The list will show title, desc, media Image, etc

-* [X] User can view events on their home page, including picture/title/date/desc snippet of event
+* [X] User can scroll through events, restaurants, and movies using view group fragment implementation on home page
+* [X] User can make any item as favorite and it will show up under the favorite tab on the main page.
+The favorites are saved and loaded everytime user comes back to the app
+* User can click on the Fomono icon and get directed to
+    * [X]	- eventbrite website/app for events
+    * [X]	- yelp website/app for restaurants, cafes, etc
+    * [X]	- the movie trailer for movies
+* [X] User can click anywhere on the list item and see more information in the detail page
+* User can get the results sorted by
+    * [X]	-  best_match, date, distance for events
+    * [X]	-  best_match, distance, rating_count for restaurants
+* [X] User can get the movie lists which are "Playing now", "Popular" or "Top Rated"
 * [X] User can see details of each event in a fragment.
 Details include title, pic, data/time, price, location, description
-* [ ] User can sort events on the home page by date, price, distance
 * [X] User can configure filter criteria on settings page. filters will be broad category (tech, music, sports, etc)
-* [X] User can scroll through events, restaurants, and movies using view group fragment implementation on home page
 * [X] User should be able to set location
 * [ ] User can click a notification to go to detailed event/restaurant/movie
 * [ ] User should be able to turn on/off notifications
-* [ ] User can scroll endlessly on home page for more events
+* [X] User can scroll endlessly on home page for more events

 The following **optional** features are implemented: